 Discount rates used depend on the currency, maturity of the instrument and credit risk of the counterparty.
-The Bank applied discount rates calculated based on the government curves for each currency, appropriately amended to include:
+The Bank applied discount rates calculated on the basis of government curves for each currency, appropriately amended to include:

 - cost of funding for Commerzbank (based on credit default swap curve for Commerzbank AG); - country risk differential (based on credit default swap curve for Russian Federation, currency and interest rate swap curves for each currency); - individual credit risk (based in credit margin).